top of page

 -

-Should I cover over my ceiling with drywall or have the plaster repaired?Covering a plaster ceiing with drywall is a solution that is regularly offered by general contractors.
+Should I cover over my ceiling with drywall or have the plaster repaired?Covering a plaster ceiling with drywall is a solution that is regularly offered by general contractors.
 When the only tool you have is a hammer....everything is a nail!
-Covering an ugly plaster ceiling with drywall might be cheap and may seem to take care of the problem, but done incorrectly, the drywall can detach or worse, the added weight of the drywall can pull the plaster ceiling down.
-To some people, the obvious flatness of drywall and the often visible taped joints take away from the original character of the house.
-Additionally, if you have plaster crown molding, you will lose some of the detail or 'reveal' of the molding.
+Covering an ugly plaster ceiling with drywall might be cheap and may seem to take care of the problem, but done incorrectly, the drywall can detach or worse; the added weight of the drywall can pull the plaster ceiling down!
+Even done properly, the discriminating eye will pick up on the obvious flatness of drywall.
+Additionally, the often visible taped joints take away from the original character of the house.
+Furthermore, if you have plaster crown molding, you will lose some of the detail or 'reveal' of the molding.
 If its wood, it will have to be removed and replaced.
-Most plaster ceilings can be repaired, without adding the extra weight of drywall, but that requires skill and some labor.
+Here at Estate Plaster, plaster ceilings can be permanently repaired without adding the extra weight of drywall, but that requires uncommon knowledge, skill and some labor.
 We specialize in repairing plaster ceilings and offer a guarantee that it won't crack, peel or collapse, if that is something you want.
 That being said, if you don't mind the uncharacteristic flatness of drywall, it can be safely used to cover a plaster ceiling....if the contractor or drywall installer knows what they are doing....and care to do it properly.
 That involves using screws (not nails) and furring strips, ensuring that the furring strips are secured to the framing.
 The biggest no-no is the installer simply shooting screws willy-nilly into the ceiling without regard to whether they are going into the framing.
+If you love the hand-crafted nature of plaster and want to maintain your home's unique nature, our "Bullet-Proof" permanent solution might be right for you.
+And you don't have to worry about a future failure caused by inadequate installation or a collapse due to the added weight of drywall.
 So there you have it....in the end, you have to decide which is best for your home.

 bottom of page